-Actions Lead Departments Collaorating Departments Plan Goals Impact by Action 24.
+Actions Lead Departments Collaborating Departments Plan Goals Impacted by Action 24.
 Implement the Veterans Support of Self-Reliance pilot program to identify and evaluate approaches that help aging, highly vulnerable veterans with a history of homelessness who are residing in permanent supportive housing.
 The goal is to support veterans to thrive within community-based housing with appropriate services and supports.
-CalVet Goal 4: Prevent more people from experiencing homelessness.
+CalVet Departments Goal 4: Strengthen prevention through improved connections to health and social services.
 Improve Connections to Health and Social Services; Goal 3: Ensure people do not experience homelessness again.
 Ensure People Do Not Become Homeless Again 25.
 Collaborate with LEAs and state-level educational partners to identify needs of students experiencing homelessness as the result of natural disasters and/or other emergencies, and develop strategies, resources, and tools to address those needs.
-CDE Cal ICH, Cal OES Goal 2: Help more people move into housing; Goal 4: Prevent more people from experiencing homelessness 26.
+CDE Cal ICH, Cal OES Goal 2: Help more people move into housing; Goal 4: Strengthen prevention through improved connections to health and social services 26.
 Explore shared housing, shallow rental subsidies, and other models that provide housing options for older adults who are insecurely housed or at risk of homelessness.
 CDA HCD Goal 2: Help more people move into housing 27.
 Analyze various housing models and identify successful models that could be adapted for students at-risk of or experiencing homelessness. cccco Cal ICH Goal 2: Help more people move into housing 28.
 Develop policies to incorporate employment centers into state-funded housing programs, including both interim and permanent housing.
-CWDB Cal ICH Goal 4: Prevent more people from experiencing homelessness
+CWDB Cal ICH Goal 4: Strengthen prevention through improved connections to health and social services